shausoftware/MoCap-GLSL-Generator/README.md

 once running open your browser and goto http://localhost:8080

-A public docker image is also available on Docker Hub
+Or a public docker image is also available on Docker Hub

 *docker pull shaugraphics/mocapweb:1.0.0*

 A sample project .mcd and generated GLSL fourier code .msh can be found in the samples folder.
 The project was imported using data from http://mocap.cs.cmu.edu/search.php?subjectnumber=60/60_12.c3d

+Known Issues
+Code is a bit messy and could do with some refactoring No help features in UI
+I've experienced some import failures with certain C3D files that I haven't got around to looking at.